fbeltrao/traefik-on-service-fabric/Examples/Readme.md

       </Extensions>
     </StatelessServiceType>
     ```
-4. Since the API will be available on {domain}/api/location we don't need CORS enabled (XMLHttpRequest will be in same domain).
+4. Since the API will be available on {domain}/api/location we don't need CORS (XMLHttpRequest will be in same domain).
 Do same as product api, removing CORS support in the Startup.cs file.

 5. Set Web App route to match all remaining requests by editing the ServiceManifest.xml file.
 To do so add an extension to the service definition to tell Traefik that all requests prefixed with / should be binded to this service
     ```xml